 Giants' Cueto still in Dominican Republic with ailing father

-In this Oct.
-7, 2016, file photo, San Francisco Giants starting pitcher Johnny Cueto warms up before Game 1 of baseball's National League Division Series against the Chicago Cubs in Chicago.
-Cueto remains in his native Dominican Republic helping his ailing father a week after pitchers and catchers reported to spring training, and the Giants planned to reach out to him to determine how he is doing and whether he thinks he will be ready to pitch for his country in the World Baseball Classic.
+" Johnny Cueto remains in his native Dominican Republic helping his ailing father a week after pitchers and catchers reported to spring training.
+The Giants plan to reach out to him to see how he is doing and whether he thinks he will pitch for his country in the World Baseball Classic.

 Add your comments below